 4.3.2.3 Mapping Data Provisioning Interface

 The ECRF/LVF’s data source is geospatial information, specifically, a set of layers from one or more source Spatial Interfaces (SIs).
-An SI layer replication interface, as described in Section3.6, is used to maintain copies of the required layers.
+An SI layer replication interface, as described in section 3.6 {re-add xref}, is used to maintain copies of the required layers.
 Appendix B describes the layers needed by the ECRF/LVF.
 The ECRF/LVF is provisioned with the URI of the SI and the information necessary to identify the required layers.
 It has layers that define the locations (state/county/municipality/street/address), as well as service boundary polygons.
 ECRF/LVFs may be built to coalesce data from more than one SI.

 This version of the document has introduced a new SI design (SIv2), which is described in section 3.6.1 {add xref}, and a new SI Server FE (see section 4.24 {add xref}), which hosts this new SIv2.
-ECRF and LVF implementations complying with this version of the document MUST implement the current SI and MAY implement the new SIv2.
+ECRF and LVF implementations complying with this version of the document MUST implement the current SI and MAY implement the new client-side SIv2.
 A future major version of this document will deprecate the current SI in favor of the new SIv2.

 It is essential to the proper operation of the Next Generation 9-1-1 system that provisioning of the routing data in an ECRF is online, near real-time.
 An authorized change in the authoritative GIS to flow through the SI to the ECRF in near real-time is desirable, and SHOULD result in changes in routing immediately, although caching of mappings may prevent route changes from being honored as quickly.
 LVF provisioning is less critical.